godotengine/godot-website/collections/_article/we-should-all-use-gltf-20-export-3d-assets-game-engines.md

 FBX is used via the FBX SDK, which has a very restrictive license.
 This license makes it very hard to use in open source projects (an EULA must be accepted by the user unless a special license is purchased from Autodesk).

 Besides the legal issues, implementing the library is rather difficult and suffers many of the same format ambiguity issues Collada does.
-One could argue, though, that the main technical advantage about it (besides working with the most popular 3D modelling applications) is that the file format is binary, so parsing it is fast.
+One could argue, though, that the main technical advantage about it (besides working with the most popular 3D modeling applications) is that the file format is binary, so parsing it is fast.

 That said, as an industry, we should look for true standards to work with.
 As useful as FBX may be, Autodesk alone controls its future.

 ### OpenGEX

 [OpenGEX](http://opengex.org/) was born from one of the most brilliant minds the game industry has ever produced: Eric Lengyel, who single-handedly created the C4 engine.
-It has a well defined specification and comes with exporter plugins for the most common 3D modelling software, as well as documentation and support libraries.
+It has a well defined specification and comes with exporter plugins for the most common 3D modeling software, as well as documentation and support libraries.
 It also has the very innovative approach of encoding floating point data as hexadecimal for quick and efficient parsing (despite being text based).

 Unfortunately, OpenGEX did not catch up.
 The main reasons I can think of are: